-A listing of current course fees may be obtained from the Enrollment office on the West Windsor Campus and from the Student Services office on the James Kerney Campus.
+A listing of current course fees may be obtained at the Enrollment Center on each campus.

 Flight Training Fees

 Fees for MCCC's Aviation Flight Technology A.A.S. degree program vary depending upon program coursework required towards certification and licensing, and are subject to change without notice.
 Specifics are available from the Aviation program director in the Business, Technology, and Professional Studies division.